syncfusion-content/aurelia-docs/Aurelia/getting-started/electron-with-aurelia-skeleton-navigation-esnext-with-webpack.md

 ---
 layout: post
-title: Desktop application using Electron with Aurelia Skeleton-navigation-esnext with Webpack
+title: Electron with Aurelia Skeleton-navigation-esnext with Webpack
 description: How to integrate aurelia-syncfusion-bridge with Aurelia skeleton-navigation-esnext-webpack and configure electron
 platform: Aurelia
 control: Getting started